IBM: Cloud services

+Artificial intelligence

 IBM Watson is a technology platform that uses natural language processing and machine learning to reveal insights from large amounts of unstructured data.
-Watson was debuted in 2011 on the American gameshow Jeopardy!, where it competed against champions Ken Jennings and Brad Rutter in a three-game tournament and won.
+Watson was debuted in 2011 on the American game show Jeopardy!, where it competed against champions Ken Jennings and Brad Rutter in a three-game tournament and won.
 Watson has since been applied to business, healthcare, developers, and universities.
 For example, IBM has partnered with Memorial Sloan Kettering Cancer Center to assist with considering treatment options for oncology patients and for doing melanoma screenings.
-Also, several companies have begun using Watson for call centers, either replacing or assisting customer service agents.
+Several companies use Watson for call centers, either replacing or assisting customer service agents.